eruber/cookiecutter-fork-docs/docs/source/intro.rst

-This documentation serves as a set of notes for the developer and a record of testing & implementation for those individuals who wish to better understand the technical details of this fork of `Cookiecutter Repo on GitHub`_ in order to implement a new **cookeicutter.json** format spec as proposed by `hackebrot's cookiecutter pull request #848`_.
+This documentation serves as a set of notes for the developer and a record of testing & implementation for those individuals who wish to better understand the technical details of forking the `Cookiecutter Repo on GitHub`_ in order to implement a new **cookeicutter.json** format spec as proposed by `hackebrot's cookiecutter pull request #848`_.